 before & after

-This surgery, also known as an augmentation mammoplasty, increases the size of your breasts with implants.
-One of our most popular plastic surgeries, the goal with this procedure is to make your breasts both larger and in better proportion with the rest of your body.
+At our world-class clinic in Ottawa, breast augmentation, also known as augmentation mammoplasty, is a common procedure used to increase the size of the breasts with implants.
+This procedure is one of our most popular, with the goal being to make the breasts both larger and in better proportion with the rest of your body.

 What to expect from breast augmentation surgery

-This procedure improves size, shape, contour and symmetry of the breasts with either saline or silicone implants.
-Other surgical decisions include pocket placement (above or below the chest muscle) and incision location (inframammary, transaxillary or areolar).
+This procedure improves the size, shape, contour, and symmetry of the breasts with either saline or silicone implants.
+Other surgical decisions include pocket placement (above or below the chest muscle) and incision location (inframammary, transaxillary, or areolar).

-While there are several choices for incision location, such as around the areola and in the armpit (axilla), our doctors most commonly use the inframammary incision.
+While there are several choices for incision location, such as around the areola and in the armpit (axilla), at Ottawa Plastic Surgery our surgeons most commonly use the inframammary incision.
 This incision is made in the fold where the lowest part of your breast meets your chest and provides the greatest success and the lowest rate of surgical complications.
 We occasionally make exceptions, and your surgeons will go over this in your consultation, if necessary.

 This surgery typically takes one hour.
 During the procedure, a pocket is created within your breast tissue for the implant, which is placed and shaped based on your specifications.
 Then the incision is closed and you are ready to recover.

 While today’s efficient techniques make recovery quicker and more comfortable than ever, it is important to give yourself plenty of time to rest and heal at home during the initial recovery period—our surgeons generally instruct patients to plan for 1 week off from work.
 We also recommend wearing the recovery bra provided for support and to manage any pain and swelling.

 In the weeks and months following your surgery, your doctor will gradually clear you to get back to your favourite activities, including exercise.

 The info you need to plan your breast augmentation surgery.